 In addition to daily lunches, there is still enough food to pack grocery bags to take home.
 The pantry is stocked with fresh supplies at the end of each serving day, and by generous parishioners and others as they can.

 On the last Friday of every month, Sr. Merlinda sets up a little store, filling tables with groceries.
-About 100 clients each month are able to take home bags of groceries to cook up for their loved ones.
+About 100 guests each month are able to take home bags of groceries to cook up for their loved ones.

 Little Free Pantry

-It is often more difficult for our clients to get food on the weekends.
+It is often more difficult for our guests to get food on the weekends.
 To address this issue, we established a Little Free Pantry stocked with nutritionally dense foods such as Nutri-Grain bars, nuts, nut butters, cans of soup, fruit, applesauce and pouches of tuna.

-Clients of Sophia’s Kitchen don’t need to worry if they will be hungry on the weekends or after hours.
+Guests of Sophia’s Kitchen don’t need to worry if they will be hungry on the weekends or after hours.
 The Little Free Pantry is stocked with emergency food and accessible 24/7.
 Anyone is welcome to help themselves to what they need.

 Pet Food Pantry

 We love our furry friends, too!
-On the second and fourth Thursday of each month at 1pm, Peoria County Animal Protection Services (PCAPS) and a volunteer brings food to share, as well as spay and neuter and low-cost immunization information.
+On the second and fourth Thursday of each month at 1pm, Peoria County Animal Protection Services (PCAPS) and a volunteer brings food to share, as well as spay and neuter information and low-cost immunization information.

 The most requested items are non-food items like dish soap, laundry detergent and toothpaste.
 Shampoo, feminine items, cleaners and paper products are also much needed.
-Small sizes are best, as most of our clients travel on buses or by foot.
+Small sizes are best, as most of our guests travel on buses or by foot.

 We will happily accept cat and dog food donations, wet and dry.
 Treats and litter are also needed.